Jake Bauers

-Jakob Christopher Bauers (born October 6, 1995) is an American professional baseball first baseman, outfielder, and designated hitter in the New York Yankees organization.
-He has played in Major League Baseball (MLB) for the Tampa Bay Rays, Cleveland Indians and Seattle Mariners.
+Jakob Christopher Bauers (born October 6, 1995) is an American professional baseball first baseman, outfielder, and designated hitter for the Milwaukee Brewers of Major League Baseball (MLB).
+He has previously played in MLB for the Tampa Bay Rays, Cleveland Indians, Seattle Mariners, and New York Yankees.
 He bats and throws left-handed.

 Amateur career

 Bauers played amateur baseball with Ocean View Little League and with a travel baseball team based in Huntington Beach, California.
-He attended Marina High School in Huntington Beach, where he played for the school's baseball team and as a senior in 2013 led the Vikings to the CIF Southern Section Division 1 finals at Dodger Stadium.
+He attended Marina High School in Huntington Beach, where he played for the school's baseball team and as a senior in 2013 led the Vikings to the California Interscholastic Federation's Southern Section Division 1 finals at Dodger Stadium.
 He committed to attend the University of Hawaii on a college baseball scholarship.

 Professional career

 San Diego Padres

 The San Diego Padres selected Bauers in the seventh round, with the 208th overall selection, of the 2013 MLB draft.
-After signing, Bauers spent his first professional season with the Arizona Padres of the Rookie-level Arizona League, posting a .282 batting average in 47 games.
-In 2014, Bauers played for the Fort Wayne TinCaps of the Class A Midwest League where he batted .296 with eight home runs and 64 RBIs in 112 games.
+Bauers spent his first professional season with the Arizona Padres of the Rookie-level Arizona League, posting a .282 batting average in 47 games.
+In 2014, Bauers played for the Fort Wayne TinCaps of the Single-A Midwest League where he batted .296 with eight home runs and 64 RBIs in 112 games.
 He was named a postseason All-Star.

 Tampa Bay Rays

 On December 19, 2014, the Padres traded Bauers, Burch Smith, and René Rivera to the Tampa Bay Rays in a three-team trade that saw the Rays trade Wil Myers, Jose Castillo and Ryan Hanigan to the Padres, the Padres trade Joe Ross and a player to be named later (Trea Turner) to the Washington Nationals, and Washington traded Steven Souza and Travis Ott to Tampa Bay.
-He began the 2015 season with the Charlotte Stone Crabs of the Class A-Advanced Florida State League, and was promoted to the Montgomery Biscuits of the Class AA Southern League in June.
+He began the 2015 season with the Charlotte Stone Crabs of the High-A Florida State League, and was promoted to the Montgomery Biscuits of the Double-A Southern League in June.
 He finished the 2015 season with a combined .272 batting average with 11 home runs and 74 RBIs in 128 games between both teams.
 He stayed with the Biscuits for the 2016 season and batted .274 with 14 home runs and 78 RBIs in 135 games.
-Bauers spent the 2017 season with the Durham Bulls of the Class AAA International League where he batted .263 with 13 home runs, 63 RBIs and a career high twenty stolen bases in 132 games.
+Bauers spent the 2017 season with the Durham Bulls of the Triple-A International League where he batted .263 with 13 home runs, 63 RBIs and a career high twenty stolen bases in 132 games.
 The Rays added him to their 40-man roster after the season.
 Bauers returned to Durham at the beginning of the 2018 season.